Lone Wolf and Cub: Influence

+Lone Wolf and Cub trope

+Lone Wolf and Cub has been cited as the origin for the narrative trope/genre where a man, skilled in violence, protects a child on a journey across a dangerous landscape.
+Known as the Lone Wolf and Cub trope or genre, it has since been used in numerous works, with examples including films such as Léon: The Professional (1994), The Road (2009) and Logan (2017), television shows such as Stranger Things and Game of Thrones; and media franchises such as The Witcher and The Last of Us.

+An early example of the trope that predates Lone Wolf and Cub itself is Osamu Tezuka's 1960s samurai manga and anime series Dororo.
+The samurai anime film Sword of the Stranger (2007) has been described as "Lone Wolf and Cub" meets Rurouni Kenshin.
+There are also variations of the Lone Wolf and Cub trope involving a mother and daughter, with examples including films such as Birds of Prey (2020) and Gunpowder Milkshake (2021).
+Other female variations of the trope include the films Gloria (1980) and Aliens (1986).

-Novelist Max Allan Collins acknowledged the influence of Lone Wolf and Cub on his graphic novel Road to Perdition.
-In an interview to the BBC, Collins declared that "Road to Perdition is 'an unabashed homage' to Lone Wolf and Cub".
+Novelist Max Allan Collins acknowledged the influence of Lone Wolf and Cub on his graphic novel Road to Perdition (1998).
+In an interview with the BBC, Collins declared that "Road to Perdition is 'an unabashed homage' to Lone Wolf and Cub".
+In turn, writer Neil Druckmann cited Road to Perdition as a direct influence on The Last of Us video game (2013) and television show (2023); The Last of Us actor Pedro Pascal cited Lone Wolf and Cub as the origin of the trope of a man protecting a child on a journey across a dangerous landscape.

-Darren Aronofsky attempted to get an official Hollywood version off the ground, but could not secure the rights.

 "Wolf and Cub" is an episode from the first season of the TV series Person of Interest; the title is assumed to be inspired by Lone Wolf and Cub.
 Themes of vengeance and being a rōnin are interspersed throughout the episode.

 Episode 20 of the fifth season of the television series Bob's Burgers, "Hawk & Chick", is a parody inspired by Lone Wolf and Cub.
 A follow-up episode, "The Hawkening: Look Who's Hawking Now!" from the show's tenth season, features a missing scene that parallels the suppressed episode of the 1973 Lone Wolf and Cub TV series.

 The Star Wars streaming series The Mandalorian has a premise influenced by Lone Wolf and Cub, with the titular character guarding an alien child from various threats.
 The Mandalorian spin-off series The Book of Boba Fett includes a scene modeled on Daigorō's choice between ball and sword as depicted in Sword of Vengeance.

-Indian comic-book writer Suhas Sundar acknowledged that he drew some inspiration from Lone Wolf and Cub to create his Odayan comic book series.
+Obi-Wan Kenobi also uses a variation of the trope.

+The Lone Wolf and Cub trope has also been used in numerous video games.
+Examples include the adaptation Kozure Ōkami (1987), Hanjuku Hero 4 (2005) by Square Enix, The Witcher series, Sony's The Last of Us and God of War (2018), Hideo Kojima's Death Stranding (2019), and FromSoftware's Sekiro: Shadows Die Twice (2019).